PatrickHechler/primitive-code/README.md

                 * `BX` contains the STREAM-ID
                 * `AX` will contain the position of the stream or `-1` if something went wrong.
                 * this will set `AX` to the stream position
+				* if the stream-ID is the ID of a default stream the behavior is undefined.
             13. set stream pos
                 * `BX` contains the STREAM-ID
                 * `CX` contains the new stream position.
                 * this will set the stream position to `CX`
+				* if the stream-ID is the ID of a default stream the behavior is undefined.
             14. set stream to end
                 * `BX` contains the STREAM-ID
                 * this will set the stream position to the end
+				* if the stream-ID is the ID of a default stream the behavior is undefined.

 `PUSH <PARAM>`
 * pushes the parameter to the stack